TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.client.rst

    An :class:`HTTPConnection` instance represents one transaction with an HTTP server.
 It should be instantiated passing it a host and optional port number.
-If no port number is passed, the port is extracted from the host string if it has the form ``host:port``, else the default HTTP port (80) is used.
+If no port number is passed, the port is extracted kutoka the host string if it has the form ``host:port``, else the default HTTP port (80) is used.
 If the optional *timeout* parameter is given, blocking operations (like connection attempts) will timeout after that many seconds (if it is not given, the global default timeout setting is used).
-   The optional *source_address* parameter may be a tuple of a (host, port) to use as the source address the HTTP connection is made from.
+   The optional *source_address* parameter may be a tuple of a (host, port) to use as the source address the HTTP connection is made kutoka.
    The optional *blocksize* parameter sets the buffer size in bytes for sending a file-like message body.